danny0838/lolikit/README.md

-## What's the lolikit wan't to do?
+## What's the lolikit **wan't** to do?

-Everything which other tool doing better, and / or not really often need it.
+Everything which other general tools can suffice better, and / or not really often need.
 Such like...

 * file browsing
 * edit